rafaellmario/RadioUFMGStreamSetup/Readme.md

 ### Install icecast2 on Ubuntu/Debian

-On *Ubuntu/Debian* terminal update the system packages, then, install **icecast2** and its dependencies.
+On *Ubuntu/Debian*, terminal update the system packages, then install **icecast2** and its dependencies.
 ```bash
 $sudo apt update -y && sudo apt dist-upgrade -y
 $sudo apt install icecast2
 ```
 During the installation process a terminal GUI with instructions will be opened, follow the instructions bellow.
-1. If is desired to configure the **icecast2**, select `<Yes>` option, otherwise select `<No>`.
+1. If is desired to configure the **icecast2** now, select `<Yes>` option, otherwise select `<No>`.
 <p align="center">
     <img src="./mdPictures/icecast2_1.png" alt="First configuration screen"
     width="450" heigh="350">
 </p>

 2. Sets the domain name.
-Using `localhost` means that the service will only stream on the localhost, i.e., refer to the host server domain name itself.
+Using `localhost`, means that the service will only stream on the localhost, i.e., refer to the host server domain name itself.
 <p align="center">
     <img src="./mdPictures/icecast2_2.png" alt="Second configuration screen"
     width="450" heigh="350">